-Due to the complex nature of these tasks, most businesses prefer to outsource to companies within the same city or country rather than to offshore agencies, considering factors such as cultural understanding, time difference, and of course, proximity.
+Due to the complex nature of these tasks, many businesses prefer to outsource to companies within the same city or country rather than to offshore companies, considering factors such as cultural understanding, time difference, and of course, proximity.

-But without the advantage of physical accessibility during this time, there’s not much difference in working with local vs offshore suppliers.
+But without the advantage of physical accessibility during this time (2020), there’s not much difference in working with local vs offshore suppliers.

 Of course, there are still challenges that arise from the factors mentioned above, but with the right supplier, you’ll find that offshore collaboration has its own benefits as well.

-Here are some pros and cons that you can consider when working with an offshore IT supplier:
+Here are some pros and cons that you can consider when working with an offshore software developer:

 1. Time difference

-Some people might consider it a disadvantage to work with a team from a different time zone, but over the years, we (and most of our customers) have found it beneficial.
+Some people might consider it a disadvantage to work with a team from a different time zone, but over the years, we (and most of our clients) have found it beneficial.

-For instance, our customers from Europe can send us small tasks at the end of the workday and find them finished the next morning when they come in to work.
+For instance, our clients from Europe can send us small tasks at the end of the workday and find them finished the next morning when they come in to work.

 Still, it’s important that you and your supplier at least have overlapping work hours so that you can still have live meetings for project status updates (our own standard is at least four).

 In software projects, the cultural factor mostly affects the work relationship between the supplier and client and not the work itself—as opposed to certain work that really requires cultural understanding, like SEO and marketing, for example.